Cor-Ina/CorinaMurg/README.md

 [![WebForEveryone.us](https://img.shields.io/badge/-WebForEveryone.us-%23ffb703?labelColor=ffb703&color=ffb703&style=flat-square&logo=accessible-icon)](https://webforeveryone.us)
 [![My Blog](https://img.shields.io/badge/-My_Blog-%23333333?labelColor=333333&color=333333)](https://dev.to/corinamurg)

-✔️ A self-taught frontend developer with a background in math teaching and a passion for accessibility.
+✔️ A self-taught Frontend Developer with a background in math teaching and a passion for accessibility.
 <br>
-<br>✔️ I'm an Accessibility Engineer with a [DHS Trusted Tester certification](https://www.linkedin.com/feed/update/urn:li:activity:7164319315268124672/).
+<br>✔️ An Accessibility Engineer with a [DHS Trusted Tester certification](https://www.linkedin.com/feed/update/urn:li:activity:7164319315268124672/).
 <br>
-<br>✔️ I created [Web for Everyone](https://webforeveryone.us), an initiative dedicated to teaching junior developers to actively embrace accessibility.
+<br>✔️ Founder of [Web for Everyone](https://webforeveryone.us), an initiative dedicated to teaching junior developers to actively embrace accessibility.
 The project is a
 beginner-friendly source of
 - articles on foundational concepts;
 - techniques to avoid common accessibility bugs;